qclaogui/codelab-monitoring/README.md

 A simple command to run Grafana LGTMP Stack in Docker or Kubernetes.

+> **NOTE**:
+> This project is not intended for production use and is maintained on a best-effort basis.

 ## Usage

 An simple use case `compose.yaml` like so: